adityacse01/pyhtonproject/README.md

 The Travis-CI site lets you configure project-specific settings, such as what branch it should build, and what triggers a build.
 You can add pull requests as a trigger.

-Then configure your Github project for Travis, such as adding a `.travis.yml` file.
+Then configure your Github project for Travis by adding a `.travis.yml` file.

 ------
 ### More Info